anamartinez97m/gestor-recetas/README.md

 # Recipes Manager with Play!
 Framework

-It allows to create, update, get and delete recipes with its ingredients, its difficulty and one rating.
+It allows to create, update, get and delete recipes with its ingredients, its difficulty and ratings.

 ## Build and run the project locally